Fokus445/snakes-and-ladders/readme.md

 Once you're satisfied with the settings, start the game from the menu.
 Roll the dice by clicking the "Roll the Dice" button.
-Move your colored token according to the number rolled on the dice.
+Your color token automatically moves according to the number rolled on the dice.
-The game will automatically switch turns between players.
+The game will switch turns between players, whose turn colored circle will show under the dice.
 Continue rolling the dice and moving your colored token until one player reaches the end of the board and wins the game.

 ## Customization